conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 James McNellis did a great talk, but the best part was an impressive demonstration of Microsoft Time Travel Debugging (TTD) reverse debugging toolkit.
-If you found yourself debugging complex things for Windows platforms very often, you certainly want to have a look at this talk (Diego).
+If you found yourself debugging complex things for Windows platforms very often, you certainly want to have a look at this talk.

 There were a few talks that we definitely tried to attend but couldn’t (full, packed rooms, and we couldn’t go earlier because of being busy at the booth),